lambda-build-week-bookr/UI-dvcolin/README.md

 Using JavaScript, I created reusable components on the "About" page.
 With event listeners and data attributes, I created buttons that filter group members based on their role in the project.

+## Marketing Page ##

+Marketing page was created based on UX designer's layout.
+I incorporated chosen colors and fonts into the project, including local fonts.
+The marketing page is responsive, and will look good on all screen widths.
+Starting mobile first, I added two media queries for a tablet and desktop layout.

+## About Page ##

+Created my own design based on the marketing page, describing all of our team members and their roles in the project.
+Incorporated JS components into tabs that filter team members based on their role.